Ricimon/dotfiles/README.md

 ## Dependencies
 - vim
-	- use `vim-gtk` for Windows copy-paste support
+	- use `vim-gtk` for Windows copy-paste support on WSL
 - Vundle
 	- auto-installed in `.vimrc`
 	- manual install/update: `vim +PluginInstall +qall`